kleinfreund/retrieve/README.md

 ##### `responseSuccessHandlers` (optional)

-Processed if sending the request succeeded and a response with a status code 200–299 was returned (i.e. the promise returned by `fetch` is fulfilled and yields a `Response` object whose `ok` property is set to `true`).
+Run when sending the request succeeded and a response with a status code 200–299 was returned (i.e. the promise returned by `fetch` is fulfilled and yields a `Response` object whose `ok` property is set to `true`).

 Exceptions during the processing of a response success handler are not caught.